Cacophobia – The Fear of Ugliness

-Decoding Cacophobia – The Fear of Ugliness
+Decoding Cacophobia: The Fear of Ugliness

 Do you feel anxious when you encounter or think of something that you consider ugly?
 Is it difficult to explain why you avoid looking at certain things?

 Do you feel extreme disgust or fear when you look at someone who is unattractive?
-You don’t hate the person, but the mere sight of that face makes you want to throw up or even run away.
+You don’t hate the person, but the mere sight of their face makes you want to throw up or even run away.

-If you have had any of these experiences, you may have a fear of ugliness or Cacophobia.
-The worst thing about Cacophobia is that you are fully aware of how illogical your thoughts and response are.
+If you have had any of these experiences, you may have a fear of ugliness or cacophobia.
+The worst thing about cacophobia is that you are fully aware of how illogical your thoughts and response are.
 There’s no real threat, but you can’t seem to help your unreasonable reaction.

 The good news is that it is possible to overcome this rare phobia.
-To do so, you need to get to the root of the problem.
+To do so, you first need to get to the root of the problem.

 Everything You Need to Know about Cacophobia